 Options to re-produce the Scholar’s product by the Scholarship and County Council as a wider engagement tool (via written report/film/audio/other) should be afforded and all products must carry the Scholarship and Council’s logo but will remain the property of the scholar.

 For all individuals wishing to participate, adequate consideration should be given to the commitment required and all applicants are recommended to take the opportunity to discuss expectations at the drop-in events or via email to firstname.lastname@example.org.

 Applicants need to produce at outline plan of how they would spend their time in the States and complete the online application form from the button below.

 The deadline for applications is 3rd January 2020 with interviews scheduled for the evenings of 9th and 23rdJanuary 2020 at County Hall, West Bridgford.
 The intent is to create an environment where applicants can be creative, submitting a “pitch” that can then be supported and explored through a 2-stage interview.
 This will give the panel the opportunity to work with candidates to shape the initial pitch into a deliverable proposal that can complement a wider programme of activity for delivery in November 2020.

 This is a wonderful opportunity for self-development, to learn about a major part of Nottinghamshire and US history, to develop contacts within the US and to become a leading authority on the Mayflower Pilgrims.
-We will be holding drop-in sessions for prospective applicants at Blend Café in Sneinton Market on Saturday mornings in November from 10am to 12 noon.
-You can also contact us directly at email@example.com.
+We held drop-in sessions for prospective applicants at Blend Café in Sneinton Market on Saturday mornings in November from 10am to 12 noon.
+If you missed those you can contact us directly at email@example.com